Last night, I attended a great open mic at Trees Organic Cafe in downtown Vancouver.

 2. Make eye contact with the audience.

-There were many performers who did a great job expressing themselves (including one with a STUNNING voice).
-But they barely made eye contact with the audience when they sang.
-It created this block between us and the performer, making it hard to fully connect with the performance.
+There were many performers who did a great job expressing themselves.
+But many of them also barely made eye contact with the audience when they sang.

-You don’t have to stare everyone in the eyeball the entire time you’re singing, but definitely try doing it more frequently if you always find yourself singing with your eyes shut.
+You don’t have to stare everyone in the eyeball the entire time you’re singing, but definitely try looking around the room more frequently if you always find yourself singing with your eyes shut.

 3. (Re)Consider the length of your songs.

-Usually when a song keeps running on for what feels like 6, 7, 8 minutes, it’s one that the performer wrote themselves.
-There were some songs that would have felt perfect if it had just ended a bit earlier (like two minutes earlier).
-Some people even started clapping at that point, because it really felt like the song was done … but then, it would continue.
+Usually, it would have felt perfect to have ended the song a bit earlier (like two minutes earlier).
+Some people even started clapping at that point, because it really felt like the song was done.
+But then, it would continue.
 And continue.

 I don’t want to sound like the songwriting nazi, because I am no expert, but at least for a performance, reconsider the length of a song for the sake of your audience.
 Keep them engaged and don’t lose the impact of your song by repeating the same line or chorus a million times.